Nikoo-Asadnejad/NotificationService/README.md

 # NotificationService
-A Service for sending notifications including sms and email. implemened with rabbitmq
+A Service for sending notifications including sms, email and push notifcations. implemened by rabbitmq.